lewisself64/ada-pearl/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed broken padding on portfolio pattern.
+* Fixed broken margin on widgets when displayed on mobile.
+* Fixed incorrect margin on comments.
+* Fixed image overflowing out of content area.
+* Fixed Dropcap flowing into the element below on paragraph blocks.
+* Styled quote blocks.
+* Added next and previous post links in single post.
+* Removed filter to search only posts and not pages.

 = 1.0.1 =
-* Added styling for skip link
+* Added styling for skip link.
-* Renamed incorrect prefixes
+* Renamed incorrect prefixes.

 = 1.0.0 =
-* Initial release
+* Initial release.